byronpendason/byronpendason.github.io/young_penda.md

 # Act I

 The mead hall of Coenwalh[^coenwalh] was loud, way too loud.
-Penda adored his older brother, but he did not enjoy the rambunctious parties his brother held every night.
+Penda[^penda] adored his older brother, but he did not enjoy the rambunctious parties his brother held every night.

 [^coenwalh]: Coenwalh was a son of Pybba who, as far as I can tell, is never mentioned in any source except as as an ancestor to later kings of Mercia.
 Some genealogical websites I found seem to date his death at 655 CE, but I can't seem to find a source for this.
 The fact that he is the oldest brother is artistic license on my part, because we really don't know who the oldest of Pybba's sons was.

+[^penda]: Penda, our protagonist in this story, was a son of Pybba who reigned sometime during the second quarter of the seventh century.
+He was the last Anglo-Saxon king of the major Anglo-Saxon Kingdoms who wasn't a Christian at his death (655 CE).
+His death is often seen as the death blow to Anglo-Saxon paganism, though the last Anglo-Saxon King who was pagan was Arwald from the island of Wight, who's Kingdom was invaded by Christian Wessex in 686 CE.
+Very little to nothing is known about Penda's early years.

 "Have another ale, my friend, and rid your face of that grimace," said a thick Welsh accent.